 - Our Review of PracticePanther finds it is a good fit for small to medium-sized firms that like a clean and easy-to-use dashboard.
 Learn more about PracticePanther.

 - Rocket Matter is a cloud-based practice management software with a powerful and easy-to-use dashboard.
 We explore Rocket Matter pricing and highlights here.
 Learn more about Rocket Matter.

 - SimpleLaw is a unique law practice management software that features a network of clients and attorneys and on-demand paralegal support.
 Learn more about SimpleLaw.

-- Smokeball is hybrid desktop and cloud-based law practice management software with great legal document automation.
+- Smokeball is hybrid desktop and cloud-based law practice management software with great legal document automation and project workflows.
 Learn more about Smokeball.